Tzirrit/ExanimaSavegameManager/README.md

-# A savegame Backup tool for Exanima
+# A savegame backup tool for Exanima

 Exanima by http://www.baremettle.com/ is a great game.
 If you want more control over your savegame files, this tool is for you.